afranzi/airflow-aws-shared-secrets/docs/setup.md

 ## Prerequisites

-- Apache Airflow 2.x
+- **Apache Airflow 2.x:** Ensure Airflow is updated to at least version 2.0.
-- Access to the AWS accounts from which you want to fetch secrets _(
+- **AWS Account Access:** You need access to the AWS accounts from which secrets will be fetched _(
   See: [Permissions to AWS Secrets Manager secrets for users in a different account](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_examples_cross.html))_
-- Permissions to create and manage secrets in AWS Secrets Manager
+- **Permissions**: Adequate permissions to manage secrets within AWS Secrets Manager and configure IAM policies.
-- Access to edit your Airflow Helm properties.
+- **Helm:** Familiarity with Helm for deploying and managing Kubernetes applications, as this guide uses the Airflow Helm Chart.

 ## Helm configuration

-The documentation is based on [Airflow Helm Chart (Users Community)](https://airflow-helm.github.io/charts/), but it should apply to other existing Airflow Helms, since the configuration would be handled via ENV vars or the config file.
+This documentation leverages the [Airflow Helm Chart (Users Community)](https://airflow-helm.github.io/charts/).
+The instructions should be universally applicable across different Helm deployments, thanks to the flexibility of environment variables and configuration files.

-!!! note extraPipPackages
+!!! note "extraPipPackages"
-    Add the **airflow-aws-shared-secrets** package in the `extraPipPackages` section, so the library is deployed into the airflow workers pods.
+    Ensure the **airflow-aws-shared-secrets** package is included in the `extraPipPackages` section of your Helm values.
+    This ensures the custom library is deployed into the Airflow worker pods, enabling them to interact with the custom backend.

 ## Configure Airflow to use our Custom Backend

-To use the AWs Shared Secrets Backed in Airflow, we must update the airflow.cfg file or set the corresponding environment variable:
+To activate the AWS Shared Secrets Backend in Airflow, adjust either the `airflow.cfg` file directly or set the appropriate environment variables:

 Edit airflow.cfg: